Clubs (Academic & Special Interest)

 Norwich University Construction Engineering Management (NUCEM) (SI)

 The Norwich University Construction Engineering Club aims to further the knowledge, experience, and professional pursuits of every member at Norwich University.
-Hands on experience will be promoted for all members through field trips, volunteer projects and internships.
+Hands-on experience will be promoted for all members through field trips, volunteer projects and internships.
 The Construction Engineering Club will be open to any and all students regardless of prior experience or skill level.
 The Club strongly encourages new members, especially those willing to learn about and eventually go into the field of Construction Engineering Management.
 But most importantly, it is about having fun in a safe environment.
 Club Membership is open to all current Norwich Students.

 Criminal Justice Student Association (CJSA) (AC)

 Founded in 1986, the Criminal Justice Student Association was developed as an educational and social organization for all criminal justice majors.
 Club members share a genuine interest in justice studies and federal law enforcement, encompassing the pursuit of knowledge and career opportunities beyond the classroom.
-The club consistently work on projects as a team, which allows it to consistently surpass its goals as a club.
-The CJSA also is involved helping others through community outreach.
+The club consistently works on projects as a team, which allows it to consistently surpass its goals as a club.
+The CJSA is also involved in helping others through community outreach.
 The CJSA has organized educational trips to forensic labs, participated with the FBI in SWAT simulations, sponsored guest speakers, and organized an annual field trip to Washington, D.C. to meet with top federal law enforcement officials.
 The networks the organization develops with Norwich alumni provide students with special opportunities in their future criminal justice careers.

 Delta Mu Delta (AC)

 This is the national honor society in business administration.
 Official national web site: www.deltamudelta.org.

 The Digital Forensics Team looks to gain knowledge on digital forensics, ethics, and technical skills through hands-on experience lectures, and guest speakers.